 Fiona Clewer: "I started with morning sickness at week 9 and was still being sick a couple of hours after having my baby boy and the only thing that ever made any difference (and only worked sometimes) was sipping ginger beer.
 Even water made me vomit."

 Patrice McDonald: "Dry cream crackers helped...plus crystallised ginger (easier to cope with than raw ginger).
-I later asked the GP for anti-sickness tablets, but in the end they prescribed antacids which really helped (much better than just drinking gaviscon by the bottle)!"
+I later asked the GP for anti-sickness tablets, but in the end, they prescribed antacids which really helped (much better than just drinking Gaviscon by the bottle)!"

 Rachel Train: "It’s trial and error.
 I had sickness with all my 3 pregnancies and I found eating plain food regularly helped me.
-Marmite sandwiches on white bread was my saviour from starvation, and plain baked potatoes, cream crackers and rich tea biscuits.
+Marmite sandwiches on white bread were my saviour from starvation, and plain baked potatoes, cream crackers and rich tea biscuits.
 Sucking on mints helped with nausea.
 And I found a tummy setting tea morning sickness tea that did actually help!"

 Holly Ashton: "I was sick for months and nothing really helped.
-Even anti sickness tablets from the drs!
+Even anti sickness tablets from the Drs!
 I tried all the tricks but the only thing that seemed to keep it at bay at all was eating a little and often.
 Including having biscuits and dry cornflakes by my bed so I could munch through the night too!"

 Tanya Harrison: "I had morning sickness when we first moved into our house.
 Our first parcel to arrive was a giant box of 48 ham and mustard flavour crisps which my husband thought was a mistake!
 It was the only thing that would cure my morning sickness!"

-Laura Davies: "Water from the fridge with chopped up lemons in it and those butterscotch sugar free sweets you can get from Aldi.
+Laura Davies: "Water from the fridge with chopped up lemons in it and those butterscotch sugar-free sweets you can get from Aldi.
 Lifesaving!"